 According to Glassdoor, the median hourly rate for customer service reps is between $12-$14 per hour.
 Again, it really depends on the company because American Express offers full-time virtual customer service reps $16+ per hour along with bonuses.Considering a work-from-home customer service job?
 Here are the pros and cons.
 Click To Tweet

 Clearly, there are quite a few benefits of work-from-home customer service jobs to acknowledge.
 Here are some of the most important ones.

 The schedule is generally flexible.

-Since you’ll be working from home, you can expect a flexible schedule to some degree.
-You won’t have to worry about commuting back and forth and getting stuck in traffic each day or being presentable for the office.
+Since you’ll be working from home, you can expect a flexible schedule to some degree so long as log your work according to company´s management software such as that from Advance Systems Inc. You won’t have to worry about commuting back and forth and getting stuck in traffic each day or being presentable for the office.
 You can work in your jammies if you wish 🙂

 Some jobs will even let you choose your hours, offer a flexible schedule, or require you to work a certain number of hours each week.

 Earn more than minimum wage with little skill.